mustyilmaz/bigdata-project/README.md

     kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic coin_data
     ```

-## Apache Spark Installation (pip)
+## Apache Spark Installation (with pip)

 1. **Install Apache Spark:** Install Apache Spark using pip by running the following command in your Terminal:
     ```bash
     pip install pyspark
     ```

-2. **Verify Java Installation:** Before proceeding, ensure that Java is installed on your system by running the following command in your Terminal:
-    ```bash
-    java -version
-    ```

-3. **Start Using Apache Spark:** Once the installation is complete, you can start using Apache Spark in your Python environment.
+2. **Start Using Apache Spark:** Once the installation is complete, you can start using Apache Spark in your Python environment.

 ## Kafka-Python Installation